Jward2847/archetypes/README.md

 # The epidemiology of pathogens with pandemic potential: A review of key parameters and clustering analysis

+This is the R script for the paper "The epidemiology of pathogens with pandemic potential: "A review of key parameters and clustering analysis" currently a preprint hosted at MedRxiv https://www.medrxiv.org/content/10.1101/2025.03.13.25323659v2.
 This project implements a Monte Carlo approach combined with K-means clustering to identify distinct pathogen archetypes based on epidemiological parameters.
 The analysis accounts for parameter uncertainty through probabilistic sampling and provides robust clustering results through ensemble methods.

 ## Project Overview